 "We just so happen to make great computers.
 Want to buy one?"
 (THE WHAT)

 People don’t buy what you do, they buy why you do it.
 The goal isn’t to sell to people who need what you have, but sell to people who believe what you believe.
-This is when you will drive true loyalty and engagement.
+When you identify and call out your business purpose, you will drive true loyalty and engagement.

 Sinek also touches on the Law of Diffusion of Innovation, which explains how, why, and at what rate new ideas and technology spread.
 The law indicates that mass market success of a product or service doesn’t happen until you achieve the tipping point between 15-18 percent penetration.

 As a leader, it’s your job to close the gap between the early adopters and early majority.
-The only way to do this is by finding the “why” of your business story.
+The only way to do this is by finding the “why” of your business story and identifying your business purpose.
 The early majority won’t try something unless someone else has tried it first.
 And the innovators and early adopters are driven to make decisions based on their beliefs.
 The more you communicate what you believe, the more you will attract those who believe in you.